michaelbromley/horizonal/README.md

  2. Include the style rules from horizonal.css either by directly referencing the .css file, or copying the rules to your existing stylesheet.
  3. Initialize Horizonal by calling `horizonal.init()`.
 Ideally this should be done in jQuery's `$(window).load()` method so that any images get loaded first.
-Optionally pass a config object as the argument of the `init()` method (see below for available options).
+Pass a config object as the argument of the `init()` method (see below for available options).
  4. Create transitions by defining CSS style rules in your stylesheet and/or a JavaScript callback in the config object (see below for example of these).